SirToffski/WireGuard-Ligase/README.md

 ### Pre-requisites

-1. A server with a public IP address (DigitalOcean, LightSail, Vultr, etc) running Linux.
+1. A server with a public IP address, either physical or cloud (DigitalOcean, LightSail, Vultr, etc), running Linux.

-2. Wireguard MUST be installed on the server before running the script.
-See installation guides for popular Linux distros.
+2. The script will check if WireGuard is installed on Arch, CentOS, Debian, Fedora, Manjaro and Ubuntu.
+On other distributions, WireGuard must be installed BEFORE running the script.
+See [Installing Wireguard](#installing-wireguard) for more info.

 3. A user with sudo privileges for making any system changes.